 – Paul Saffo

-Although the cost incurred, by terms of lost course-correction opportunities, is difficult to quantify; it becomes more clear when considering it from the perspective of confidence and convictions.
+Although the cost incurred, in terms of lost course-correction opportunities, is difficult to quantify; it becomes more clear when considering it from the perspective of confidence and convictions.
 Effective decision making is easily compromised through an organization’s lack of confidence in the future, especially regarding sales performance and revenue growth.
 Simply put, if you can’t trust your forecast as a sales organization, you lose the conviction needed to make the changes required today to alleviate the problems of tomorrow.
 Including:

 Let’s say a sales team has